 The world’s GDP is an indicator comprising a wide range of products produced and services provided in countries on Earth in a particular period, so it measures the total output of these.
 The change in the volume of GDP is a generally accepted business indicator, which measures the change in the performance of the economy over time.

-The dashboard contains monthly and quarterly indicators form a number of statistical areas relevant for tracking the economic and social recovery from the COVID-19 pandemic, across countries and time.
-The January edition of the monthly updated dashboard is accessible here, with the latest available data for each indicator.
+The chart collection contains monthly and quarterly indicators of economic and social developments by country and over time.
+The monthly updated chart collection with the latest available data for each indicator is available here.

 In 2021, it has been 30 years since the establishment of the Visegrad Group.
 From July 2020 to June 2021 there is also the period of the Polish presidency in the V4 Group.
 It coincides with the end of the Europe 2020 strategy.
 On this occasion, we present you the " V4 towards Europe 2020" publication summarising the progress made by the V4 countries since 2010 on the background of the European Union.
 It presents a set of indicators monitoring the implementation of the Europe 2020 strategy goals in terms of employment, research and development activity, climate change and energy, education as well as poverty and social exclusion.